keploy/docs/versioned_docs/version-2.0.0/keploy-explained/dev-guide.md

  go run -exec "sudo -E env 'PATH=$PATH'" main.go record -c "path/to/go/binary/of/application"
 ```

-After entering record mode, hit request to your application to generate test cases that will be replayed during the test phase. <br/>
-If using POSTMAN, turn off the keep-alive header.
+After entering record mode, send requests to your application to generate test cases.
+If using POSTMAN, remember to turn off the keep-alive header.

 #### Running Test Cases: